yasufum/spp-vm-installer/README.md

 ## Install SPP with ansible

-This program setup following tools with ansible.
+This program is for setup following tools on VMs with ansible.

 - DPDK 16.04
 - SPP